Spine care

 Specialized expertise in spinal deformity surgery

 At St. David’s, our spinal surgeons are committed to delivering exceptional care for the complete spectrum of spinal deformities.
-Whether it's diagnosis, treatment, or postoperative care, we provide comprehensive and expert services for those undergoing complex spinal deformity surgery for conditions such as scoliosis, kyphosis, spinal stenosis, herniated disks and other degenerative spine conditions.
+We provide comprehensive and expert services for individuals undergoing complex spinal deformity surgery for conditions such as scoliosis, kyphosis, spinal stenosis, herniated disks and other degenerative spine conditions.

-Spinal deformity, including spondylolisthesis, scoliosis and kyphosis can be present in adults and children.
-These issues and related conditions can be very complex and require ongoing care.
+Spinal deformity, including spondylolisthesis, scoliosis and kyphosis, can be present in adults and children.
+These issues and related conditions are often complex and require ongoing care.
 Our spine care specialists care for all ages and have years of experience and training in the treatment and surgery of spinal deformity.

 Spondylolysis is a weakness or stress fracture in one of the vertebrae, the small bones that make up the spinal column.
 This condition can occur in a small percentage of children with no known injury.